Note: The links below will

 become the third brightest object in the night sky.
 While at the station,

-the STS-97 crew will conduct a total of .
+space walks.
 Friday, the STS-97 astronauts will meet the station crew for the first time.

 26 November 2000 - How do you keep microscopic stowaways off the

-22 November 2000 - The crew is busy unpacking all the goodies that arrived on the Progress
+22 November 2000 - The ISS crew is busy unpacking all the goodies that arrived on the Progress

-with the Station .
+with the Station last

 On Nov.
 22, the International Space Station continued to orbit the Earth in good shape as